 Don’t forget to set up Google Alerts, so you receive an email whenever your business is mentioned online.

 Seeing a negative review pop up on a website or social media is never fun.
 But while your initial response may be to ignore or delete it – don’t.

-Regardless of whether you’re dealing with compliments or complaints, try to treat each equally by:
+Regardless of whether you’re dealing with compliments or complaints, treat them equally by:

-- Thanking those that have taken the time to leave feedback
+- Thanking them for taking the time to leave feedback.

 - Making your comment personal, and using your name as a sign-off.

 Responding to positive comments is generally easy and pleasant.
 Here’s an example of a template you could use for your responses: